CNES/S1Tiling/docs/configuration.rst

       .. _Processing.remove_thermal_noise:
   * - ``remove_thermal_noise``
     - Activate the thermal noise removal in the images.
 Values are ``True`` or ``False``.

       .. _Processing.lower_signal_value:
   * - ``lower_signal_value``
     - Noise removal may set some pixel values to 0.
-      However, 0, is currently reserved by S1Tiling chain as a "nodata" value introduced by :ref:`Margin Cutting<cutting-proc>` and
+      However, 0, is currently reserved by S1Tiling chain as a "no-data" value introduced by :ref:`Margin Cutting<cutting-proc>` and
       :ref:`Orthorectification <orthorectification-proc>`.